stactools-packages/pointcloud/README.md

   -p, --providers TEXT            Path to JSON file containing array of
                                   additional providers
-  --help                          Show this message and exit. stactools package for Pointcloud data.
+  --help                          Show this message and exit.
+  -a, --a_srs TEXT                Proj short string for the lat/lon projection used
+                                  to compute the bbox / geometry for STAC.

+stactools package for Pointcloud data.

 ```